 Alongside P415, we are progressing P444 'Compensation for Virtual Lead Party actions in the BM', which will introduce an associated compensation method for any volumes in the BM that are adjusted by VLPs.
 Ofgem sent back this proposal for further evaluation and development.
-We are working with industry and Ofgem to assess Ofgem's requirements and meet them.
+We are finalising the outputs of further analysis.
+This will then be presented to the Workgroup, Ofgem and the BSC Panel ahead of returning the final Modification report to Ofgem.

 We continue to develop P441 'Creation of Complex Site Classes'.
-Complex Sites are locations where generation, including small scale renewables, are located alongside assets that provide DSR, including storage.
+Complex Sites are locations where generation, including small scale renewables, is located alongside assets that provide DSR, including storage.
 This change would define particular 'classes' of Complex Sites based on clearly defined criteria.
 Doing so would provide clarity of the rules and guidance on what is permissible and achievable using the Complex Site arrangements.
 This change is important as activity on Complex Sites plays a part in smarter use of the electricity system.
 P441 progress is being re-planned following a request from Ofgem to consider whether the proposal will introduce an embedded benefit, for example on Balancing Services Use of System charging.
 The Workgroup is considering how best to conduct this analysis.